edwardkerry/rps-challenge/README.md

 ## Multi-player game

-- Two players can enter their name on signing in
+- Select `Two-Player` mode and both players sign in
-- Player 1 can choose from rock, paper or scissors
+- Player 1 can choose from rock, paper or scissors.
+Player 2 look away!
 - Their choice is confirmed
 - Player 2 can make their choice
 - The choices are compared and points awarded